 This happens the first couple of times a customer interacts with your brand.
 They may read a blog post on your website or see you pop up on their social media feed.

 Most people aren’t going to buy from you the first time you show up.
-If they like what you have to offer, they will probably do more research about your brand to see if you offer the best solution available.
+If they like what you have to offer, they’ll research to see if you offer the best solution available.

 This is the turning point when a prospect becomes a customer.
-Conversions can be measured by how many people add a product to their cart or how many people sign up for your service.
+Conversions can be measured in a variety of ways, including how many people add a product to their cart or how many people sign up for your service.

 Know the Temperature Game

 You wouldn’t trust a total stranger with your money.
 Similarly, your prospects aren’t going to hand over their money the first time they interact with your brand.
 It will likely take two or three interactions before they feel comfortable enough to buy from you.
 You have to know the three temperatures of traffic to determine what steps to take next.